Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

   * Reshape
   * Input

-CNN2SNN Quantization-aware layers
+CNN2SNN Quantization Aware layers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Several articles have reported\ [#fn-4]_ that the quantization of a pre-trained
 float Keras model using 8-bit precision can be performed with a minimal loss
 of accuracy for simple models, but that for lower bitwidth or complex models a
-quantization-aware re-training of the quantized model may be required.
+Quantization Aware Training of the quantized model may be required.

-The CNN2SNN toolkit therefore includes quantization-aware versions of the base
+The CNN2SNN toolkit therefore includes Quantization Aware versions of the base
 Keras layers.

 These layers are produced when quantizing a standard Keras model using the
-``quantize`` function: it replaces the base Keras layers with their quantization-aware
+``quantize`` function: it replaces the base Keras layers with their Quantization Aware
 counterparts (see the `quantize <../api_reference/cnn2snn_apis.html#cnn2snn.quantize>`_ function).

-Quantization-aware training simulates the effect of quantization in the forward
+Quantization Aware Training simulates the effect of quantization in the forward
 pass, yet using a straight-through estimator for the quantization gradient in
 the backward pass.
 For the stochastic gradient descent to be efficient, the weights are stored as
 float values and updated with high precision during back propagation.
 This ensures sufficient precision in accumulating tiny weights adjustments.

-The CNN2SNN toolkit includes two classes of quantization-aware layers:
+The CNN2SNN toolkit includes two classes of Quantization Aware layers:

 * **quantized processing layers**\ :